Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 -   **Boot image**

-    Downlaod proper boot image according to the target device.
+    Download proper boot image according to the target device.
 For more information, see [Download Guide](#download-binaries).

 -   **Platform image**

-    Downlaod proper platform image according to the target device.
+    Download proper platform image according to the target device.
 For more information, see [Download Guide](#download-binaries).

 -   **RPM bundles**